Effective Mortgage Reduction Tactics

 Refinancing your mortgage can secure a lower interest rate and often somewhat more importantly – a more appropriate structure to suit your current goals.
 A lower interest rate allows more of your payment to go towards the principal rather than interest, and improving your structure allows you to meet multiple goals at once.

-Illustrative Example: The Mid-Career Professionals
+Example: The Mid-Career Professionals

 Meet Mya and Zane, who have been paying off their mortgage for 10 years.
-By refinancing their remaining AUD$400,000 loan to a new 20-year loan at a lower rate, they could potentially save AUD$200 per month and reduce the total interest paid over the life of the loan.
+By refinancing their remaining $400,000 loan to a new 20-year loan at a lower rate, they could potentially save $200 per month and reduce the total interest paid over the life of the loan.
 They were also able to improve their structure to include an additional loan split allowing them access to available equity to use as a deposit when they spot the right investment property.

 Apply Lump Sum Windfalls